zulip/zulip.github.io/gsoc-ideas.md

- - Frontend analytics visualizations: we store a lot of interesting data about user activity, stream activity, etc. The projects will be around make fun/useful visualizations of the data for users and realm admins.
+ - Frontend analytics visualizations: we store a lot of interesting data about user activity, stream activity, etc. The projects will be around make fun/useful visualizations of the data for users, realm admins, and sys admins.

- - Backend analytics: There is a lot of data in our production tables and server logs that would be nice to aggregate (e.g. info about stream/user activity, performance data for how fast narrowing is, etc.).
+ - Backend analytics: There is a lot of data in our production tables and server logs that needs to be aggregated (e.g. info about stream/user activity, performance data for how fast narrowing is, etc.).

 - [Make it easy to import data from Slack into Zulip](https://github.com/zulip/zulip/issues/908).